snarlferb/l/intro.md

 **Homogeneous coordinates**:
+In homogeneous coordinates, point `x,y,z` is represented by n+1 coordinates.
+For example, in 3D space, a point `x,y,z` is represented by `x,y,z,w` in homogeneous coordinates, where `w` is a scaling factor.

 Matrices used for any kind of movement are compatible with homogeneous coordinates.
 An additional dimension is included to represent translations.
-A vertex is represented as `x, y, z, w` where `w` is typically set to `1` for points and `0` for vectors.
-The additional dimension allows for more complex transformations to be represented in a single matrix *(will elaborate further)*
+A vertex is represented as `x, y, z, w` where `w` is typically set to `1` for points and `0` for vectors, That is, the value `w = 0` for vectors allows for the separation of points and vectors in the homogeneous coordinate system, and vectors are not affected by translations and only represent direction and magnitude.
+In contrast, points can be translated, and thus their `w` value is non-zero.
+The additional dimension allows for more complex transformations to be represented in a single matrix *(will elaborate further... ps. points at infinity are conceptually different from vectors)*

 Scaling `x`, `y` and `z` by `w` doesn't change a points location in space, therefore they're called homogeneous coordinates.
 More generally, values are considered homogenous if they follow the same interval or rule, for example: *"Subdomain A, B and C (subsets of a larger domain) are different intervals of values, and the highest value occurs during C"*, would be a counterexample to, *"Subdomain A, B and C are homogeneous intervals of a degree of `4`"*